Home » Comparisons » GorillaTrades vs. The Motley Fool Stock Advisor

 It’s difficult to directly compare the historical performances of GorillaTrades and The Motley Fool Stock Advisor because they utilize such different trading systems.
 Moreover, GorillaTrades does not tabulate its performance since inception.

-Stock Advisor has arguable been one of the most successful stock picking services on the market.
-Since its launch in 2002, the service has generated returns of 504% compared to 95% for the S&P 500.
-Some of its top picks include Amazon (+19,731%), Disney (+6,611%), and Netflix (+20,293%).
+Stock Advisor has arguably been one of the most successful stock picking services on the market.
+From its launch in 2002 to August 2023, the service generated returns of 483% compared to 127% for the S&P 500.
+Some of its top picks include Amazon (+17,122%), Netflix (+21,845%), and Nvidia (+28,790%).

 Pricing Comparison

-Which Service is Better?
+Which Stock Picking Service is Better?

 Whether GorillaTrades or The Motley Fool Stock Advisor is better for you depends on your investing style and goals.
 GorillaTrades is an active stock trading service that requires daily attention and the ability to act on triggers throughout the trading day.
 While it doesn’t take a lot of time each day, it may be too involved for investors with demanding day jobs.
 There is also considerably more risk in short-term trading, even if GorillaTrades manages this to some extent with stop loss recommendations.
-You can read the full GorillaTrades review to learn more.
+You can read our full GorillaTrades review to learn more.

 New Member Special

-Get Stock Advisor for Only $89 for Your First Year
+Get Stock Advisor for Only $99 for Your First Year

 (regularly $199)